seperman/deepdiff/README.md

 Please check the [ChangeLog](CHANGELOG.md) file for the detailed information.

+DeepDiff 8-3-0

+- Fixed some static typing issues
+- Added the summarize module for better repr of nested values

 DeepDiff 8-2-0

 - Small optimizations so we don't load functions that are not needed